ron4548/PISE/README.md

 - [The server](https://github.com/ron4548/PISEServer): for performing the symbolic execution.
 Implemented in Python.
 - [The client](https://github.com/ron4548/PISEClient): responsible for automata learning.
 Implemented in Java.

+*NOTE: this repo provides scripts for easy installing and running our tool on Ubuntu 20.04.
+If you wish to run it in Windows or Mac, then you will have to manually install and setup the server and the client.*

 ## Installation

 Simply `chmod +x install.sh`, and then `./install.sh`.